|Program||SSHRC Doctoral||CGS Doctoral|

-- have achieved a first-class average, as determined by your university (McGill – 3.30), in each of the last two years of full-time study or equivalent (How does McGill calculate the last two years of full-time study?)
+- Have achieved a first-class grade point average, as determined by your university (McGill – 3.30), in each of the last two years of full-time study or equivalent

 Combined MA/PhD, fast-track and direct-entry PhD programs:

-- If you are or will be registered in a combined MA/PhD, fast-track (accelerating from a master’s program into a doctoral program without obtaining the master’s degree) or direct-entry PhD program, you may be eligible to apply for a CGS Master's Scholarship provided you have completed between zero and 12 months of graduate-level study by December 31 of the year of application;
+- Students who are or will be registered in a combined MA/PhD, fast-track (accelerating from a master’s program into a doctoral program without obtaining the master’s degree) or direct-entry PhD program, may be eligible to apply for a CGS Master's Scholarship provided the student has completed between zero and 12 months of graduate-level study by December 31 of the year of application;

-- If you are currently registered in a combined MA/PhD, fast-track or direct-entry PhD program, and have or will have completed more than 12 months or more of graduate-level study by December 31 of the year of application, you can only apply to the Doctoral Awards funding opportunity;
+- Students who are currently registered in a combined MA/PhD, fast-track or direct-entry PhD program, and have or will have completed more than 12 months or more of graduate-level study by December 31 of the year of application, can only apply to the Doctoral Awards funding opportunity;

-- At the time of application, you need not be assured of admission to a degree program.
+- At the time of application, students need not be assured of admission to a degree program.